mikiahcarnes/osticketsetup/README.md

 </p>
 <br />
 <br />
-<h3 align="center">After you setup the Windows 10 virtual machine, you will want to open the browser in your machine, the default will be Edge, and download the latest version of <a href="https://www.apachefriends.org/download.html" target="_blank">XAMPP</a>.
+<h3 align="center">After you set up the Windows 10 virtual machine, you will want to open the browser in your machine, the default will be Edge, and download the latest version of <a href="https://www.apachefriends.org/download.html" target="_blank">XAMPP</a>.
 During installation, leave everything default.
 After you have XAMPP installed, go ahead and start Apache and MySQL. </h3>
 <br />
 <p>
 	<div align="center">